commonpike/lora-skope/README.md

 # LoRA-Skope: Minimal Stable Diffusion LoRA Training & Inference

-This repo trains a [LoRA](https://arxiv.org/abs/2106.09685) adapter for `runwayml/stable-diffusion-v1-5`, using your own custom image dataset — and generates images with it.
+This repo trains a [LoRA](https://arxiv.org/abs/2106.09685) adapter for `runwayml/stable-diffusion-v1-5`, using my own custom image dataset — and generates images with it.
 Designed to run locally or on another machine with a compatible GPU.

 ---